|I am grateful to all of these organizations, whose gifts of time, space, funding, or fellowship (in some cases, all four) have made my work possible.

 has been connecting the arts and healing for a decade through the Harborview Art Program.
 Grants from 4Culture and the Seattle CityArtist Program -- and the generosity of dozens of Harborview clinicians, staff,and patients -- made possible my June-July 2010 residency at this truly amazing place.

 This utterly ideal island retreat for women writers worldwide is the epicenter of a wonderful women's word-loving community in Western Washington.

 Jack Straw Artist Support Program

-Each year, Seattle's Jack Straw Productions offers singers, muscians, performers, and other sonically inclinced artists twenty free hours in their recording studio.
+Each year, Seattle's Jack Straw Productions offers singers, musicians, performers, and other sonically inclined artists twenty free hours in their recording studio.
 In 2011, this program will allow me to record a trilingual CD (in English, Spanish and Zapotec) with Mexican poet Irma Pineda: her bilingual poems and and my English translations of them.

 Jack Straw Writers Program

 Not a "residency" in the usual sense of the word, Seattle's Jack Straw Productions gives a dozen